mgh35/brews/docs/daybook.md

   - I'm not sure how to keep that without writing useless tests.
 Maybe it's actually best to just wait until a test is actually wanted.
 - It would be valuable to have some integration tests to record use-cases.

+# 2020-10-10

+Using the app now for a week or so, it's readily apparent that it's worse than the spreadsheet I was using previously.
+Not surprising since this exercise has primarily focussed on learning about React & Redux, rather than building the product.
+But I feel like that has run it's course and I want to build the product that initially started this.

+The outcomes that need to be addressed:

+- The input should be easy.
+- It should be quick to iterate on ideas around new inputs (including new types of inputs).
+- There should be measures of qualitative measures.

+The experience starting to work through issues evidences that the current stack fails on all counts.
+Key problems:

+- Testing.
+The current state of the tests is a hindrance to speed and hasn't yet shown to add any value.
+(A rough subjective accounting makes me think most of the time spent has been building tests.)
+- Dispersed structures.
+Changes propagate widely through the system despite just being an input form.
+- Rigid models.
+Because of the infrastructure around the model, changes to the model have already become difficult.

+and what seemed to be working well:

+- React.
+The dynamic components seemed to be exactly what was wanted.
+- Typing.
+So nice to have in the JS sphere.
+That also seems to be part of what makes the testing much less relevant.

+So, following the best front-end dev I know, I'm going to "refactor."
+Scrapping the lot and starting again given what I've learnt so far.
+This time, focus is on delivering a useful product.

+The intent with the new version is to follow the guiding principles:

+- The app is just there to ease recording of data.
+- The app should be very quick to change.
+- The data model needs to be easy to evolve (without losing previous data).